naman14310/Interview_Prep/Coding Notes/binary search tree.md

 1. Traverse given BST in inorder and store result in an array.
 This step takes O(n) time
 2. Build a balanced BST from the above created sorted array using the recursive approach.
 This step also takes O(n) time.

+#### 24. Merge two balanced BST's

+We can use a Doubly Linked List to merge trees in place.
+Following are the steps.

+1. Convert the given two Binary Search Trees into doubly linked list in place.
+2. Merge the two sorted Linked Lists.
+3. Build a Balanced Binary Search Tree from the merged list created in step 2.

+Time complexity of this method is also O(m+n) and this method does conversion in place.